As you prepare for a capital campaign, you may wrestle with whether to hire a consultant. And, you might be wondering how to do so.

 While researching and hiring a capital campaign consultant will look different for every nonprofit, there are a few common threads that occur in the experience.

-When hiring a consultant, you’ll likely follow the following general steps:
+When hiring a consultant, follow these general steps:

 - Research consultants and begin conversations with your top picks.
 Consult peers in your sector, past clients of the consultant, and your team when narrowing down a list of candidates.
 Then, begin a values- and experienced-based conversation to truly discover the best fit for your organization.